 Licensing tiers can add complexity

-Ivanti Neurons is positioned as an enterprise-grade endpoint management and security platform, combining patch management with broader automation, asset visibility, and compliance capabilities.
+Ivanti Neurons is an enterprise SCCM alternative for organizations that need endpoint management, automation, asset visibility, compliance reporting, and risk-based patching in one platform.
 It’s often evaluated by larger organizations looking for depth and scale.

 Features